pjtunstall/a-ray-tracer-darkly/README.md

 #### Disk

 A disk is defined with same parameters as a quad, together with a radius.
-In this case, the length of the vectors is not important, only their direction, which defines the plane that contains the disk.
+In this case, the length of the vectors is not important, only their directions, which define the plane that contains the disk.

 ```rust
 let disk = Box::new(Disk::new(